dracula/gtk/README.md

 ![Screenshot](./screenshot.png)

-This theme provides support for GTK-3 and GTK-2 based desktop environments like Gnome, Unity, Budgie, Pantheon, XFCE, Mate, etc. Also provides support for KDE plasma.
+This theme provides support for GTK-3 and GTK-2 based desktop environments like Gnome, Unity, Budgie, Pantheon, XFCE, Mate, etc...

+**Support for KDE Plasma is also provided.**

+---

+#### NVIDIA GPU-Based Systems and KDE Plamsa

+If you're using an NVIDIA GPU, along with NVIDIA's proprietary drivers, please note that NVIDIA's proprietary compositing pipeline will yeild the best rests and the least amount of adverse bugs and glitches.
+The pipeline should have been installed by the drivers on install.
+So chances are, if you're already using NVIDIA's proprietary drivers, you already have installed. **Therefore, if you're using KDE Plasma, it is recommended you turn off compositing.** This can be done at any time with `SHITFT` + `ALT` + `F12` or `qdbus org.kde.KWin /Compositor suspend` (and `qdbus org.kde.KWin /Compositor resume` to re-enable).
+Compositing can also be turned off, so that it doesn't get started up at start-up anymore by unchecking the option located at System Settings > Display and Monitor > Compositor > Enable compositor at startup.

 ## Install